My Weekly Reset Routine (How I Get Back on Track Every Week)

 That is what keeps you consistent long-term.

-This reset works best when you already have a simple weekly plan in place:
+This reset works best when you already have a simple weekly plan in place, and therefore, it is very important to have a simplified daily routine: